The Clerk of the Senate, Charles Nyagenye,

 the end of a tenancy, deposit provided is usually refundable.
 This deposit has

 always been a source of disputes.
-The bill proposes that a
+The bill proposes that a landlord shall provide a tenant with receipts for

 reasonable expenses incurred for repairing premises that the landlord proposes

-to deduct from any security deposit held
+to deduct from any security deposit held.

 The committee has proposed that departing tenants must be issued with